 "internal space" = "value"

-# Equivalent to nbsConfig_Write(NBSCONFIG_BUILD, ["internal space"], "value"), but isn't recommended
+# Equivalent to writing to ["internal space"] with "value", but isn't recommended

 internal space = "value"